freihype/products/projects/industrial-injector/clamping-mechanism/ReadMe.md

   [Video- Genetic Algorithms (full lecture)](https://www.youtube.com/watch?v=lpD38NxTOnk)

   This method will produce an optimal design through a mathematical process of evolution.
-This involves 'breeding' and testing large numbers of configuations of the defined variables (link lengths, in this case), requiring a large amount of computing power, but a tiny fraction of what would be require to attempt to test *all* possible confgurations.
+This involves 'breeding' and testing large numbers of configuations of the defined variables (link lengths, in this case), requiring a large amount of computing power, but a tiny fraction of what would be require to attempt to test *all* possible confgurations ('brute force').
 Machine learning has been demonstrated to be extremely effective in solving this type of complex problem involving multiple variables.

   The most promising candidate for a machine learning environment identified so far appears to be Tensorflow 2.0